banner raspberry pi os bookworm wallpaper

 The hardware required to install Raspberry Pi OS is pretty minimal.
 Here is what you need:

 • A Raspberry Pi board: Raspberry Pi OS works on any model, you’ll just need to be cautious while picking a version that is compatible with yours.
-If you want to use the desktop interface, a Raspberry Pi 3B+, 4 or 400 is recommended.
+If you want to use the desktop interface, a Raspberry Pi 5, 4 or 400, or 3B+ is recommended.

 Currently, it can be challenging to find one at a decent price.
 I share my tips with you in this other article if you need to buy one.

-• A micro-SD card: The micro-SD card is the main storage of the Raspberry Pi, it’s like the hard drive on a traditional computer.
+• A micro-SD card: The micro SD card is the main storage of the Raspberry Pi—like the hard drive on a traditional PC.
 You can find my benchmark of the fastest SD cards for your Pi here.

 If you already have a system installed on your Pi, you can use another SD card, so you don’t lose any data on it, and you can always plug it back if you need to get back to your current installation later.
 Nothing is stored on the main board directly, so when you switch SD cards, you switch everything.